Sentinel-2A Satellite Sensor (10m)

 Image Copyright © ESA and Airbus Defence and Space.
 All rights reserved.

-Sentinel-2A satellite was built by Airbus Defence and Space will add color to the Copernicus programme through multispectral instrument that provides unique image quality.
+Sentinel-2A satellite was built by Airbus Defence and Space will add color to the Copernicus program through the multispectral instrument that provides unique image quality.
 Copernicus is the new name of the European Commission's Earth Observation Programme, previously known as GMES (Global Monitoring for Environment and Security).

 The mission is dedicated to the full and systematic coverage of land surface including major islands globally with the objective to provide cloud free products typically every 15 to 30 days over Europe and Africa.